Relevance of the Basset history term for Lagrangian particle dynamics: Flow fields

 \subsubsection{Double gyre}

-The double gyre is a popular example in the study of the FTLEs.
+The double gyre is a popular example in the study of Lagrangian coherent structures and FTLE.
 It is a simplified model of a pattern that occurs in geophysical flows~\cite{shadden2005definition}.
 The velocity flow field is obtained from the streamfunction

 where